awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-agent.md

     + Windows Server 2016
 + If outbound connections from your network are restricted, you'll need to update your firewall settings\.
 Agents require access to `arsenal` over TCP port 443 as in `https://arsenal.us-west-2.amazonaws.com:443`\.
 They don't require any inbound ports to be open\.
 + Access to AWS S3 in us\-west\-2 is required for auto\-upgrade to function\.
-+ Create an IAM user with a policy providing agent access to Application Discovery Service\.
-For information, see [Step 2: Create an IAM User](setting-up.md#setting-up-iam)\.
++ Create an IAM user in the IAM console and attach the existing `AWSApplicationDiscoveryAgentAccess` permissions policy\.
+This will allow the user to perform the necessary agent actions on your behalf\.
+See [Step 3: Provide Application Discovery Service Access to Non\-Administrator Users by Attaching Policies](setting-up.md#setting-up-user-policy) for Discovery Agent installation prerequisites\.
 + Check the time skew from your Network Time Protocol \(NTP\) servers and correct if necessary\.
 Incorrect time skew causes the agent registration call to fail\.
 + Remove any previous\-generation agents\.
 If you previously installed Application Discovery Agent 1\.0 for either Windows or Linux, you must uninstall it before continuing with the installation of the current agent\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-agent.html)

 **Note**
 The Discovery Agent has a 32\-bit agent executable, which works on both 32\-bit and 64\-bit operating systems\.
 Having a single executable reduces the number of installation packages needed for deployment\.
 This applies for both Linux and Windows OS and is addressed in their respective installation sections below\.

 ## Agent Installation on Linux<a name="install_on_linux"></a>